 This Policy forms part of the City's local planning policy framework.
 Where this Policy is inconsistent with the City's operative Local Planning Scheme (Scheme), the Scheme prevails.
-Where this Policy is inconsistent with an adopted local development plan, activity centre plan or structure plan, the adopted local development plan, activity centre plan or structure plan prevails.
+Where this Policy is inconsistent with an adopted local development plan, activity centre plan or structure plan, the adopted local development plan, activity centre plan prevails.